 DHSc programs are designed specifically for current healthcare practitioners; programs are flexible enough to meet the schedule requirements of working adults.
 Part-time and online programs are available with limited on-campus requirements.
 Some on-campus programs allow you to attend classes entirely on weekends.

 How Could This Help My Career and Salary?

 Once you earn your DHSc you might seek a promotion in your current organization.
-For example, if you're working in a health clinic, you may decide to pursue a health service manager positions.
+For example, if you're working in a health clinic, you may decide to pursue a health service manager position.
 Health service managers are in charge of planning and supervising all aspects of healthcare delivery.
-Medical and health service managers made an average annual salary of $90,970 in 2009, according to the U.S. Bureau of Labor Statistics (BLS).
+Medical and health service managers made an average annual salary of $113,730 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).

 If you're currently working in a health sciences field and want to become a university teacher, a DHSc may satisfy the doctorate degree requirement you need to teach college-level courses.
 The BLS reports that postsecondary health specialties teachers made an average of $122,320 in 2018 (www.bls.gov).

 Biochemists and biophysicists study the chemistry and physics behind life, contributing to medical advancements and our understanding of biology.
 These scientists need a doctorate or professional degree in their respective fields.
 Aside from teaching in a medically related field, such as biology, there are not many related careers that require a doctoral degree.
 With a bachelor's degree in social work or a business field, you may become a manager of social services or other community organizations.
 Like medical and health service managers, these professionals are responsible for overseeing the personnel, operations and finances of their organization.